 Barriers: Performance goal was not met for Percent of Calls Answered within 30 Seconds.
-Opportunities and Interventions: The performance standard and improvement strategies are monitored on a weekly basis.
+Opportunities and Interventions: Additional staff were hired to manage the phone queues.
+While the goal was not met for the quarter, the performance was met for December and is expected to maintain into future quarters.